 4. Kawaii [可愛い]

-kawaii [可愛い] is a Japanese word that can be translated as cute and beautiful.
-It can be used as a compliment, but kawaii is also an aesthetic of Japanese culture and involves cute little things like pets, clothes, and even attitudes.
+Kawaii [可愛い] is a Japanese word that can be translated as cute and pretty.
+It can be used as a compliment, but kawaii is also an aesthetic of Japanese culture and involves cute things like mascots, clothing, and even attitudes.

-Everything in Japan is ridiculously beautiful, the term Kawaii is quite powerful and moves the Japanese industry, including lolita fashion.
+Everything in Japan is ridiculously beautiful; the term Kawaii is quite powerful and drives the Japanese industry, including lolita fashion.

 We also recommend reading:

-- Meaning of Kawaii - Culture of cuteness in Japan
+- Meaning of Kawaii – The Culture of Cuteness in Japan

 5. Otsukare [お疲れ]

-Otsukare means “fatigue” and it especially refers to the hard work a person has just done and serves as a compliment.
-In Japan, it is highly respected to work until you drop.
-This expression shows how dedicated the Japanese are at work.
+Otsukare means “fatigue” and refers especially to the hard work that a person has just done and serves as a compliment.
+In Japan, it is highly respected to work until you are tired.
+This expression shows how dedicated the Japanese are to their work.

-When people leave the office at night, they say Otsukaresama Deshita, which can be translated as “are you tired”, but which means “Good Job!”.
+When people leave the office at night, they say Otsukaresama Deshita, which can be translated as “you are tired,” but means “Good Job!”.
 This is one of the most important phrases in the workplace.

-We recommend reading: Japanese words and phrases for factory work
+We recommend reading: Words and phrases in Japanese for working in a factory

 6. Shouganai [しょうがない]

-Shoganai can be translated as “cannot be helped” or “nothing can be done”.
-It's the Japanese philosophy of accepting your fate.
+Shoganai can be translated as “it can’t be helped” or “nothing can be done.”
+It is the Japanese philosophy of accepting your fate.
 It is used to explain why most Japanese people are not interested in politics.

-This word indicates acceptance of things the way they are, it can encourage the person to move forward despite the problems that can be impacting.
-Thus showing that the Japanese accept problems instead of complaining and regretting.
+This word indicates acceptance of things as they are and can encourage a person to move on despite the problems, showing that the Japanese accept problems instead of complaining and lamenting.

-Read too: Shouganai and Shikatanai – The Japanese Culture of Acceptance
+Also read: Shouganai and Shikatanai – The Culture of Acceptance among the Japanese

 7. Yoroshiku [よろしく]

 This word shows the formality and organization that the Japanese have with each other.
-Before doing anything, the Japanese first confirm among themselves and ask for all support and collaboration with the word Yoroshiku.
+Before doing anything, the Japanese first confirm with each other and ask for all support and collaboration with the word Yoroshiku.

 8. Itadakimasu [いただきます]

-Another example of politeness and gratitude that the Japanese have in their customs.
-After meals they also usually thank you with the expression Gochisousama Deshita.
+Another example of the education and gratitude that the Japanese have in their customs.
+After meals, they also usually thank with the expression Gochisousama Deshita.

-Read too: Itadakimasu and Gochisousama - What is the real meaning?
+Also read: Itadakimasu and Gochisousama – What is the true meaning?

 9. Arigatou [ありがとう]

-One of the most well-known Japanese words in the world, but no wonder, the Japanese have a habit of saying thank you for practically everything, their education is a highlight of their culture.
+One of the most well-known Japanese words worldwide, but not without reason; the Japanese have the habit of thanking for practically everything, their politeness is a highlight of their culture.

-The word arigatou comes from the adjective arigatai [有難い] which means grateful, grateful or esteemed, and which gave rise to the adverbial conjugation arigataku [有り難く].
-In reality the origin is much more complex and can be seen in the article: 72 Ways to Say Thank You in Japanese.
+The word arigatou comes from the adjective arigatai [有難い] which means grateful, gratitude, or esteemed, and which gave rise to the adverbial conjugation arigataku [有り難く].
+In reality, the origin is much more complex and can be seen in the article: 72 ways to say thank you in Japanese.

 10. Banzai [万歳]

-The word banzai literally means 10,000 years of life.
-The word originated in the Meiji Era, when the Japanese attacked in war, they would shout banzai in salute to their emperor.
-Currently, banzai can be translated as “Long live”, “Long live”, “Hurrah!”.
+The word banzai literally means 10 thousand years of life.
+The word originated in the Meiji Era, when the Japanese shouted banzai in greeting to their emperor during war.
+Nowadays, banzai can be translated as “Hooray,” “Long Life,” “Hurrah!”.

-Nowadays the Japanese chant banzai three times in festivities, being a peaceful and happy expression.
+Nowadays, the Japanese shout banzai three times at festivities, being a peaceful and happy expression.
 This word shows how united and nationalistic the Japanese are.

-Read more: What does banzai mean?
-How did this expression come about?
+Read more: What does Banzai mean?
+How did this expression originate?

-These were the 10 Japanese words and how they represent and describe the Japanese, Japan and their culture.
-I hope you enjoyed the article, if you liked it share and leave your comments.
+These were the 10 Japanese words and how they represent and describe the Japanese, Japan, and its culture.
+I hope you enjoyed the article; if you liked it, share it and leave your comments.